nyimbi/semantica/docs/index.md

 Semantica is an open-source framework for building semantic layers and knowledge graphs that power the next generation of AI applications.

+!!! tip "New to Semantica?"
+    Start with the [Quickstart Guide](quickstart.md) to build your first knowledge graph in minutes, or explore our [interactive Cookbook](cookbook.md) for hands-on tutorials.

 ## 🚀 Get Started in 60 Seconds

 ```python